Ready for the future, ready for anything

 - Running an enhanced cleaning programme throughout all our University buildings.

-- Welcome week starts for first-year undergraduate students
+- The welcome period starts for first-year undergraduate students

 - Semester starts for foundation and first-year undergraduate students.

-- Welcome Week starts for first-year postgraduate students.
+- The welcome period starts for first-year postgraduate students.

 - Semester starts for returning undergraduate students